bijection/g9/README.md

 ### initialData
-`initialData` is a flat object with numeric values, which will be used in the first call to `data2graphics`.
+`initialData` is a flat object with numeric values, which will be used in the first call to `render`.
 For example:

 ```javascript
 var initialData = {